-While your business travel has possibly been placed "on hold" or impacted due to COVID-19, now is the perfect time to improve key elements of your travel and expense (T&E) program in preparation for the recovery of business travel in the near future.
+As the world gets back to normal, now is the perfect time to improve your travel and expense (T&E) program.
 If your travel program includes any international travel, one key area of focus should be regarding the reclaiming of goods and services taxes, such as VAT and GST.
-Each year companies leave billions of dollars of unclaimed goods and services taxes on the table when it comes to travel expenses.
+Each year, an average of 44% of potential VAT revenue is left on the table when it comes to travel expenses.
 Without a doubt, this area represents a valuable source of hard dollar savings for your company!

 Is your business failing to reclaim thousands of dollars in VAT?